How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 One of the most effective ways to prevent your parents from giving away their money is to educate them.

-If your parent knows what kinds of scams and exploits to look out for, they will be better able to defend themselves against these kinds of attacks.
+If your parents know what scams and exploits to look out for, they will be better able to defend themselves against these attacks.

-You can learn about common scams on many different websites yourself, so you can better educate your parents.
+You can learn about common scams on many different websites yourself, so you can better educate them.

-You can also help your parent learn more about their financial situation and how to control and monitor it.
-You can employ online tools and apps to allow your parent a better grasp of their situation.
+You can also help your parents learn more about their financial situation and how to control and monitor it.
+You can employ online tools and apps to allow them a better grasp of their situation.

 4. Read Your Parents' Mail